 Updated in Dec 2020

 Newham Hospital opened in 1983, providing centralised services for the population of Newham, replacing Queen Mary’s Hospital for the East End in Stratford and East Ham Memorial Hospital, both of which are closed.
 In 2012, Newham University Hospital NHS Trust merged with Barts, Royal London and Whipps Cross University Hospital NHS Trusts to form Barts Health NHS Trust.
 Newham hospital has just under 400 beds.
-The latest CQC rating was “requires improvement” overall, an improvement on the previous “inadequate“.
-It is said to be “good” in the domain of caring, effective, responsive and well led.
+The latest CQC rating was “requires improvement” overall, an improvement from the previous “inadequate“.
+It is said to be “good” in the domain of caring and “requires improvement” in effective, responsive and well led.
 The urgent and emergency services are rated “good” and the medical care services are rated “requires improvement”.

 1 Respiratory trainee will be posted here (usually 1 year rotation) at each time.
 There are normally an Acute medical trainee doing a 6-month respiratory rotation here and 2 trust grade respiratory registrars working with the respiratory trainee.